johnbrillas/azure-docs.es-es/articles/hdinsight/hadoop/troubleshoot-invalidnetworkconfigurationerrorcode-cluster-creation-fails.md

 ### <a name="issue"></a>Problema

-La descripción del error contiene el mensaje "Failed to connect to Azure Storage Account” ("No se pudo conectar a la cuenta de Azure Storage") o “Failed to connect to Azure SQL" (No se pudo conectar a Azure SQL).
+La descripción del error contiene el mensaje "Failed to connect to Azure Storage Account” (No se pudo conectar a la cuenta de Azure Storage) o “Failed to connect to Azure SQL" (No se pudo conectar a Azure SQL).

 ### <a name="cause"></a>Causa